gabledata/recap/DEVELOPER.md

     pdm run pylint --fail-under=7.0 recap/ tests/

-For static type checker, we use [`pyright`](https://github.com/microsoft/pyright), you can [install](https://github.com/microsoft/pyright#installation) on your favorite IDE, or simply run the following command:
+Recap uses [`pyright`](https://github.com/microsoft/pyright) for static type checking.
+You can use [install](https://github.com/microsoft/pyright#installation) on your favorite IDE or run the following command:

     pdm run pyright